 - Store rusty run off liquid in glass jar

 I use rust like paint for my encaustic art.
 Brush on, let the moisture evaporate, then fuse.

 This seemed the safest way to produce rust.
 I encourage your own research.

 This technique does produce a smell similar to sulfur — ventilate!
 Wear gloves and a surgical breathing mask so you don’t breath in the particles.

 Enjoy encaustic painting with rust!

-If you have a tip to share on rust technique, please join the conversation and leave comments below.
-Thanks for reading
+If you have a tip to share about using rust in encaustic painting, please join the conversation and leave comments below.
+Thanks for reading.